7 beautiful, funny… and eco-friendly cartoons!

-Dora the Explorer is great, but your children are unlikely to become bilingual.
-Franklin is very cute, but we wish he would eventually learn to tie his shoes properly.
-Giving your children good organic products to awaken their taste buds is great, but you can go further and awaken their awareness of the world and the environment.
+Dora the Explorer is great, but your children aren't likely to become bilingual.
+Franklin is very cute, but we'd like him to finally learn how to tie his shoes properly.
+Giving your children good organic products to awaken their palates is wonderful, but you can go further and awaken their awareness of the world and the environment.
 Even better :)

-In short, parents, take back control of the remote control and offer them this:
+In short, parents, take back control of the remote and suggest this to them:

 The Lorax by Chris Renaud (2012)

-Ted lives in an artificial world, stripped of all vegetation.
-And a planet without a green lung breaks Ted's heart, and that of his adorable neighbor Audrey, who doesn't leave the young man indifferent.
+Ted lives in an artificial world, devoid of all vegetation.
+And a planet without green lungs breaks Ted's heart, and that of his adorable neighbor Audrey, who leaves the young man anything but indifferent.

-Our hero therefore decides to go in search of the last tree seed in order to conquer his sweetheart.
+Our hero therefore decides to set off in search of the last tree seed in order to win over his beloved.

-During his incredible adventure, he will meet a funny orange, mustachioed character who fights to protect nature and will lend a hand to Ted, for better or for laughs!
+During his incredible adventure, he will meet a funny orange and mustachioed character who fights for the protection of nature and will lend a hand to Ted, for better or for laughs!

-Animals and Co. by Reinhard Klooss, Holger Tappe (2011)
+Animals and Co. by Reinhard Klooss and Holger Tappe (2011)

-All over the world, humans are striving to destroy nature (reality sometimes catches up with fiction).
-Only the African Okavango Delta still resists the polluting invader, the last Eden where our animal friends roam freely.
+All over the world, humankind is striving to destroy nature (reality sometimes catches up with fiction).
+Only the Okavango Delta in Africa still resists the polluting invader, the last Eden where our animal friends roam free.

-Until the day the water disappears too.
-The end of earthly paradise for our feathered and furry creatures!
+Until the day the water disappears in turn.
+The end of paradise on earth for our feathered and furry friends!

-This was without taking into account the complicity and resources of Billy the Meerkat and Socrates the vegetarian lion, who, determined to save their delta, will embark on an incredible adventure full of encounters and twists and turns!
+That was without counting on the complicity and resources of Billy the Meerkat and Socrates the vegetarian lion, who, determined to save their delta, will embark on an incredible adventure full of encounters and twists!

-My darling little planet is a "collection" of nine short stories that approach ecology in a fun and poetic way: The Journey of a Drop of Water, The Magic Root, Mountains of Packaging...
+My Little Beloved Planet is a "collection" of nine short stories that address ecology in a fun and poetic way: The Journey of a Drop of Water, The Magic Root, Mountains of Packaging...

-We appreciate the original graphics and the always amusing, never moralizing, teaching methods demonstrated by these 9 little fables.
+We appreciate the original graphics and the consistently fun, never moralizing, educational approach demonstrated in these 9 little fables.

-And for the most assiduous, you can find an educational support site built from the universe of the film here: http://mapetiteplanetecherie.crdp-lyon.fr
+And for those who are more dedicated, you can find a pedagogical support website built around the film's universe here: http://mapetiteplanetecherie.crdp-lyon.fr

 Ponyo on the Cliff by Hayao Miyazaki (2009)